• Home

 Shoes should be stylish but also practical

-• White, tan, or black sneakers – Tip: if your shoes match the color of your pants, it makes your legs look longer.
+• White, tan, or black sneakers – If your shoes match the color of your pants, your legs will look longer.
+Skin-toned shoes are also great for elongating your legs.

-• Ankle boots or knee-length boots depending on the weather.
+• Ankle boots or knee-length boots always look sharp.

-Print summer dresses are popular in France and are lovely.
-However, French women tend to stick with small prints that are geometric, gingham, or polka dot rather than large, bold prints.
-If you are petite or overweight, a large print can be overwhelming but if you are tall and lanky, go for it.
+Printed summer dresses are popular in France and are lovely.
+However, French women tend to stick with small geometric, floral, gingham, or polka-dot prints rather than large, bold prints.
+Petite or plus-size women should avoid large prints, which can be overwhelming or make them look larger.
+Tall and thin women can pull off large prints.

 Quality over quantity

 Have you ever had someone measure you for a bra?
-I’m not talking about getting fitted by a Victoria’s Secret saleslady or a newbie at a department store.
-If you can find someone who is an expert in fitting undergarments it will make a huge difference in how you look in your clothes.
+I’m not talking about getting fitted by a newbie at a department store.
+Experts who know how to fit undergarments can make a huge difference in how you look in your clothes.
 Wearing quality underwear may even eliminate the need to wear uncomfortable shapewear.

 Makeup is minimal

-You won’t see a French woman wearing a heavy foundation with powder or dark smoky eye colors especially if she is older.
-She may wear a light foundation or BB cream, bronzer or light cheek color, mascara, possibly a thin line of eye pencil on her upper lid, a light sweep of eyebrow pencil, and lipstick.
-Although bright red lipstick is popular in France, especially in the evening, nude or subtle tints are most common.
+French women embrace their age and don’t try to hide it with too much makeup.
+They keep it at a minimum.
+You won’t see them wearing heavy foundations with powder or dark smoky eye colors.
+They may wear a light foundation or BB cream, bronzer or light cheek color, mascara, possibly a thin line of eye pencil on the upper lid, a light sweep of eyebrow pencil, and lipstick.
+Although bright red lipstick is popular in France, especially in the evening, nude or subtle tints are more common.

-Marie Anne Lecoeur, Frederique Bros, and Justine LeConte.
+Marie Anne Lecoeur, Alice in Paris, Leonce Chenal, and Justine LeConte.

 Are you ready to add a little French style to your life?
 Please leave a comment below.